 To safely get on or off the lift, use the 3-point contact method.
 Your left hand should be placed on the left rail, your right hand on the full-swing door, and your foot placed on the stair.
 Then raise yourself up into the lift, and close the swing gate.

 Before operating the platform, you need to know how much your machine can safely lift.
-You'll find decals on the toeboard indicating the lift capacity.
-The rated lift capacity of the HB-1230, operator and tools, evenly distributed, is 550 lbs.
-The slide-out deck extension is 30" and holds 250 lbs.
-The slide out deck should be extended when at height and should be retracted when moving, lifting, or lowering.
+You'll find decals on the toeboard indicating the unit's lift capacity.
+HB-1230 lifts are capable of elevating 550 lbs in the platform, including the operator and necessary tools.
+The slide-out deck extension holds 250 lbs.
+The slide out extension deck should be extended when at height and should be retracted when moving, lifting, or lowering.
 The HB-1230 features an integrated tool tray and tool holder, and its load is included in the load of the machine.

 To operate the machine from the platform, the key switch down below should be in the upper control position.
 A USB port is included in the upper controls for charging your devices.